spiff42/tt06-exp-led-pwm/docs/info.md

 ## How to test

-Setting the DIP switches results in changing the brightness of segment A (top) on the 7-segment display.
+Play with the DIP-switches to see different segments of the 7-segment LED display show different brightnesses.

 ## External hardware